CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 [//]: # (  <br/> `--user`="login name here" `--apikey`="password here")
 * Prepare your source code in one of the two following ways :
-  * As a zip or tar.gz archive that will be uploaded to CAST Imaging
+  * As a zip or tar.gz archive that will be uploaded to Imaging Console
-  * As a relative path, pointing to content in the Source Folder location **(SFL)** defined in CAST Imaging like below :
+  * As a relative path, pointing to content in the Source Folder location **(SFL)** defined in Imaging Console like below :

 ![source folder location](doc/images/source_folder_location_config.png)